SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab4/README.md

 ## Task 1.2: Value iteration and policy iteration
 Your next task is to write value iteration and policy iteration for the MDP that you have just created.

 Refer to the docstring in your [Jupyter Notebook](./pomdp.ipynb) for task 1.2.
 To check if your implementation of value iteration and policy iteration is correct, we provide you with a closed-form solution for the simple two-state MDP.
-Once you finish implementing it, run the test cases provided to check if your calculated $V^*(x), \pi^*(x)$ match the closed-form solution.
+Once you finish implementing it, run the test cases provided to check if your calculated `V_star(x)` and `pi_star(x)` match the closed-form solution.

 ## Task 1.3: Simulate your computed $\pi^*(x)$
 We provide you with a visualizer class for the T-intersection problem located in [visualizer.py](./visualizer.py).
 The class `TIntersectionVisualizer` has a function `TIntersectionVisualizer.plot()` that takes parameter `state` and gives you the visualization of the system at that state.

-From the $V^*, \pi^*$ in task 1.2, using the provided visualizer, do the following tasks:
+From the `V_star` and `pi_star`S in task 1.2, using the provided visualizer, do the following tasks:
 * Choose an initial state.
 * Iterate from the initial state until you reach a terminal condition (reach goal or in collision).
 * Maintain a list of all states that you have visited.
-* Use the provided visualizer and function to plot all figures of each recorded state and create a GIF. **Show this to your TAs.**
+* Use the provided visualizer and function to plot all figures of each recorded state and create a GIF.

 # T-intesection QMDP